AdobeDocs/dynamic-media-classic.en/help/using/rich-media.md

 * **eCatalogs**: Present an interactive, search-enabled Web version of your catalog or other print material.
 Create clickable areas (called Image Maps) that show rollover content and allow customers to turn pages, zoom, pan, and attach sticky notes to pages.
     See [Quick Start: eCatalog](/help/using/quick-start-ecatalog.md).

-* **eVideo**: Delivery high-quality video experiences to multiple screens, including desktops, mobile devices, and tablets.
+* **eVideo**: Deliver high-quality video experiences to multiple screens, including desktops, mobile devices, and tablets.
 Use predefined Adobe Dynamic Media Classic encoding presets or customize encoding to control the quality and size of video.
 Organize, browse, and search video with full metadata support for efficient management of video assets.
     See [Quick Start: Video in Adobe Dynamic Media Classic](/help/using/quick-start-video.md).

 * **Image Maps**: Dynamically serve images at any size and format throughout your Web site.
 Instead of manually creating many images at different sizes, you only need to use one primary image.
 As Adobe Dynamic Media Classic delivers the requested image, it optimizes the image for highest-quality results in size, format, weight, quality, and sharpening.